steveklabnik/doxidize/CONTRIBUTING.md

 If you're on the team, and you don't have time for Doxidize anymore, don't stress out: life happens!
 If you've been gone for quite a while, we may decide to remove you.
-You can alawys re-join when you have the time.
+You can always re-join when you have the time.